Counseling Services

 We meet for weekly sessions for as long as needed.

-I’ve worked with some people for as little as one month, and others over periods of several years.
+As a therapist in Asheville NC, I’ve worked with some people for as little as one month, and others over periods of several years.

 How long do sessions last?